 *This post contains affiliate links.
 For more info, read my disclosure policy.

 Before we get started, though, we need to do a little bit of prep work.
 Make sure you have a bag or container to put everything you’re donating.
 I like to use a plastic bin like this one.
-You will also want to have some cleaning supplies handy, such as an all-purpose cleaner (I love this stuff!) and magic eraser.
+You will also want to have some cleaning supplies handy, such as an all-purpose cleaner (I love this stuff!) and magic eraser helps too.

 Ok, let’s get started!